Request for Qualifications (RFQ)

 All submissions received will be reviewed against the following selection criteria:

-- Experience and Technical Qualifications: The extent to which each respondent demonstrates skills and abilities related to the description above and acceptable past experience with Econometrica, as applicable.
+- Experience and Technical Qualifications: The extent to which each respondent demonstrates skills and abilities related to the description above and acceptable experience with Econometrica, as applicable.

 - Rate Reasonableness: The extent to which rates are considered reasonable compared to the respondent’s experience and qualifications, market prices, and any rate limitations imposed by HUD.
 Before assigning a funded task, rates must be determined to be fair and reasonable.
 Respondents must be able to provide evidence of their past pattern of compensation.
 This evidence includes customary rates, including rates on nongovernment contracts or cooperative agreements.